Command Palette

 • Reshanne R. Reeder5

-• People with more vivid mental imagery were more likely to see faces in random noise.
+The study found that people with very vivid mental imagery were much more likely to "see" faces in the static that weren't actually there.